 SOLD OUT | JOIN THE WAITLIST

 Join our waitlist, and we will contact you if and as space becomes available.

 You’re standing in dense jungle canopy at the footsteps of Chachabamba, gatehouse to a lost city in the clouds.
 You can’t see where the steps go, only what they’re made of: ancient, tiny stones, laid out centuries ago up a misty Andean peak and into the sheer audaciousness of Machu Picchu.
 Suddenly, the sprawling 15th-century city stands before you, hemmed in by forest-clad mountains.
-During the past few days, you’ve experienced traditional Sacred Valley panchamaca meals and Michelin-star dining in Lima.
+During the past few days, you’ve experienced traditional Sacred Valley panchamaca meals and some of the world’s best dining in Lima.
 Tomorrow, you’ll walk the storied streets of Cusco.
 Yet right now, it’s just you up in the clouds, witnessing the impossible city of Machu Picchu.
 And it’s magic.

 With us in Peru is Jose Salazar, a Food and Wine Best Chef and one of Cincinnati’s most respected culinary personalities.
 His restaurants—Salazar, Mita’s, Goose & Elder—are acclaimed spots for “New American” cuisine combining the traditions and flavors of Latin America.
 Jose is a native of Colombia, however it’s Peru that has captured his heart and culinary soul.
-Together we’ll eat, bike, walk, trek, bar-hop, and cook Peruvian cuisine with local chefs—and have so much fun doing it.
+Together we’ll eat, walk, trek, bar-hop, and cook Peruvian cuisine with local chefs—and have so much fun doing it.

 If you want to explore the heights of the Andes and experience true local culture and cuisine, this trip is for you.
 Explore artsy Lima, get hands-on with traditional Peruvian cuisine, hike the Inca Trail and experience sunrise over Machu Picchu.
 This is a true adventure of cuisine and culture.